nitrite/nitrite-doc/java-sdk/repository/read.md

 Product product = productRepository.getById(new ProductId(1));
 ```

-### Finding an entity using a filter
+### Finding an Entity Using a Filter

 You can find an entity using a filter.
 It takes a `Filter` object as input parameter.
 It returns a `Cursor` object.

-If there is an index on the value specified in the filter, this operation will use the index to find the entity.
+If there is an index on the field specified in the filter, this operation will use the index to find the entity.
 Otherwise, it will scan the entire repository to find the entity.

 ```java
 Cursor<Product> cursor = productRepository.find(where("productName").eq("Apple iPhone 6"));
 ```

-### Finding an entity using a filter and options
+### Finding an Entity Using a Filter and Options

 You can find an entity using a filter and options.
 It takes a `Filter` object as the first input parameter.
 It takes a `FindOptions` object as the second input parameter.
 It returns a `Cursor` object.